heisenbol/skvideo/README.md

 #### Using Typoscript in setup section
 There are 4 keys that you can adapt:

-`defaultmessagetext`: This is the text the user is asked to agree before viewing the video.
+`message`: This is the text the user is asked to agree before viewing the video.
 You can use HTML markup in here.
 You can also use a placeholder VIDEOPROVIDER which will be replaced with YOUTUBE or VIMEO according to the current video.

-`defaultremembermetext`: The text for the remember my decision checkbox
+`rememberme`: The text for the remember my decision checkbox

-`defaultcanceltext`: The text for the cancel button
+`cancel`: The text for the cancel button

-`defaultcontinuetext`: The text for the agree button
+`continue`: The text for the agree button

 To change these texts, use one or more of these keys in your setup section

-`plugin.tx_skvideo._LOCAL_LANG.default.defaultmessagetext` = New custom text VIDEOPROVIDER for default language
+`plugin.tx_skvideo._LOCAL_LANG.default.message` = New custom text VIDEOPROVIDER for default language

-`plugin.tx_skvideo._LOCAL_LANG.en.defaultmessagetext` = New custom text custom text for en
+`plugin.tx_skvideo._LOCAL_LANG.en.message` = New custom text custom text for en

-`plugin.tx_skvideo._LOCAL_LANG.de.defaultmessagetext` = New custom text custom text for de
+`plugin.tx_skvideo._LOCAL_LANG.de.message` = New custom text custom text for de

 #### Using constants